-EMDR is heavily researched and is one of the leading treatments for processing trauma, even above CBT.
+EMDR is heavily researched and is one of the leading treatments for processing trauma and decreasing symptoms of PTSD.
 We have seen EMDR completely change the lives of our clients in a way they never expected or imagined.
 Many clients wish they had done it sooner but had settled in believing things could never change.
-The payoff of engaging in EMDR therapy is worth the financial investment in our opinion as results will come sooner.
+The payoff of engaging in EMDR therapy vs talk therapy is worth the financial investment in our opinion as results will come sooner.

 We have highly skilled, motivated and experienced therapists and use state of the art EMDR equipment to facilitate the process.
 We hope to see you soon and help guide you through a transformation.

 Please click this link for a full explanation of EMDR from the EMDRIA website.

 EMDRIA is an association that sets the standards of practice for EMDR therapists.